 Antivirus can interfere with a lot of activities on your system, so sometimes deactivating or uninstalling it, may work for you.
 Check if it worked, and if it didn’t, then move to the next solution.

 The next option to make the hidden files visible is to add a command prompt.
 For this, you need to click on the Start menu and type “cmd” in the search box, right-click on the “cmd.exe” and click on Run as Administrator.
 Now, type “attrib –s –h –r /s /d” and click on the Enter button.

 If the message “Access denied – <drive>:\System Volume Information,” this doesn’t mean that you can’t show hidden files, this has happened because this folder stores Windows System Restore points.
 Now, you need to enter the drive from which you want to show the files, so type the drive’s name, and press Enter.
 After this, all your hidden files should be visible, go and check them.
 If it doesn’t work, then move to the next method.

 This method contains showing files with the help of file checker tool.
 File checker tool helps with the corruption issues with the file.
 Let’s know how to do that:

-Manual methods come handy, but they have their own drawbacks, one of which is data loss.
+Manual methods come in handy, but they have their own drawbacks, one of which is data loss.
 So, if you have lost data, or the hidden files are actually not hidden but are deleted, then you can recover it with Kernel for Windows Data Recovery Software.
-It is a third-party tool and an automated method with which you can recover lost or deleted data, let’s see how:
+It is a third-party tool and an automated method with which you can recover lost or deleted data from system drive partition sectors deeply using three scanning modes and let users preview the recovered content (including permanently deleted files) before saving desired content to any system location, let’s see how:

 Note: Here, we have selected a logical drive; you can go for either of them as per your requirement.